IshitDandawate/PDF-to-CSV-convertor/README.md

 # Features

-Accurate Data Extraction – Preserves table structures and text formatting.
-Multilingual Support – Works with multiple languages for broader accessibility.
-Cloud Deployment – Accessible from anywhere via a web interface.
-Querying Capabilities – Allows users to extract specific data from PDFs
+Accurate Data Extraction – Preserves table structures and text formatting Multilingual Support – Works with multiple languages for broader accessibility Cloud Deployment – Accessible from anywhere via a web interface Querying Capabilities – Allows users to extract specific data from PDFs

 # Tech Used